 An Institutional Member who has completed all of the requirements for candidacy status as stated in the Accreditation Policy Manual will be a considered a candidate for accreditation.
-The Institutional Member must have graduates of the programme and be in existence for at least 3 years.
-The specific term used to state the outcome a positive outcome for candidacy is THEA-Candidate.
+The Institutional Member must have graduates of the programme and be in existence for at least three years.
+The specific term used to state the outcome a positive outcome for candidacy is ATHEA-Candidate.
 In the ATHEA Charter, the specific membership category is Candidate Member.
-The member therefore becomes an ATHEA Candidate Member, having been granted THEA-Candidate by the THEA Board of Commissioners.
+The member, therefore, becomes an ATHEA Candidate Member, having been granted ATHEA-Candidate by the ATHEA Board of Commissioners.

 The ATHEA Accreditation and Candidacy Template (V03 from August 18, 2017) is available for Institutional Members via the ATHEA office.